A weak immune system is like walking out naked on a cold and stormy winter’s night and being surprised that we got sick from it.

 How to test: Try a few drops and see how you feel.
 If your heart rate increases by more than 10 bpm over 60 seconds, it might be a negative reaction.

-If you can’t tolerate echinacea, use Andrographis (currently sold out at Herb Pharm, but this is my favorite) – 1 dropper 3 times per day.
-In Thailand, andrographis is the official herb used for the prevention and treatment of you-know-what.
+If you can’t tolerate echinacea, use Andrographis – 1 dropper 3 times per day.
+In Thailand, Andrographis is the official herb used for the prevention and treatment of you-know-what.

 Another I like is Kick-Ass Immune Activator from WishGarden Herbs (a Colorado-based company I love and recommend).
 It’s a great herb combo and very low in echinacea.